Higher education in Poland: Twenty-first century

-The European co-operation in quality assurance, Poland is trying to solve the problem of quality and accreditation in a highly professional way.
-The process of accreditation of study programs at Polish higher education institutions has been significantly accelerated.
-There are two forms of accreditation, a state-controlled and academic community-owned one.
-For Poland, belonging to the European family is very important they do not want to be disseminated in Poland.
-For them, lifelong learning and promoting the European higher education area is their primary concern, they also believe that the European higher education area is best promoted by following the Bologna Declaration priorities and does not need any further comments.

 Public versus private

 Third Republic of Poland concentrated on the opening of new universities in the major cities.
 Poland started setting up vocational and pedagogical schools and university branch campuses.
 Private universities and colleges became more easily accessible to young people from the country and from working-class families than were the public higher educational institutions.
 The location is one of the most important criteria in choosing a university this is due to costs for travel and room and board often exceed the costs of tuition at a private university located close to a student's place of residence.

 Education in Poland is one of the few sectors that was not restructured after the ending of the communist era.
 The systems in use for managing public universities and colleges vary substantially from those used in the private sector.
 The costs of instruction in public universities and colleges are higher than those in private institutions.
 The globalization of public life and the perspective of Polish membership in the European Union are pushing Polish graduates to choose to work abroad.
 It is inevitable that children from poor families and from small villages have practically no possibilities to enter admission competition and to take entrance examinations.
 Private higher education institutions, located close to the homes of such candidates, are more easily accessible to them.

 Poland has been at the forefront of the development of the private higher education sector.
 Private educational institutions provide education to students for a fee; not for profit and usually invest their financial surplus in the development of themselves and their facilities.

 Private higher education institutions are devoid of the burden of collective management.
 Their decisions are made by the rector or presidents.
 The senate and the faculty council are entirely advisory bodies which confer the academic degrees.
 Private institutions can respond rapidly to the changing needs of educational demand and labour market needs.